openSUSE/news-o-o/_posts/2011-09-17-opensuse-weekly-news-193-is-out-with-conference-libre-office-3-4-and-next-nepomuk.markdown

 This is not a new topic.
 We talked about it at least two or three times before, in my
         original openSUSE 11 review and tutorial, then again in the [openSUSE 11.X](http://www.dedoimedo.com/computers/opensuse-11sp4-kde.html) articles.
 Still, it was more sort of a reference rather than a proper step-by-step guide.
-        Indeed, the graphics driver installation,Ã½even though it's fairly simple, is not trivial.
+        Indeed, the graphics driver installation,ýeven though it's fairly simple, is not trivial.
 To remove all and any doubt, I decided to write this tutorial.

 We will dabble in Yast, learn how to handle repositories, add the Nvidia source,